mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ## How to use Hops <img src="{{ site.baseurl }}/images/hops.svg" alt="Windows" class="guide_icon">

-### Install Hops using the Package Manager in Rhino 7 for Windows:
+### Install Hops using the Package Manager in Rhino 7:
   1. To install [Hops, click in this link](rhino://package/search?name=hops)
   1. Or, type `PackageManger` on the Rhino command line.
   1. Search for “Hops”